 Nutrient-dense peppers also contain high levels of vitamins A and C. Red bell peppers in particular are rich in beta-carotene, which is thought to help protect against certain types of cancer.
 They also contain lycopene, which might help decrease the risk of ovarian cancer.

-Peppers come in many shades: green, red, orange, yellow, purple, brown, even
+Peppers come in many shades -- green, red, orange, yellow, purple and even brown.

 My mother used to make vegetarian stuffed bell peppers.
 She would create a stuffing as for a chicken, but stuff it into the bell peppers.

 You could switch out pre-cooked rice for the bread and stuff it into the bell peppers.